×

 When we asked expats and global nomads about the quality of medical care in Cuenca, they replied:

 "Don't come down here looking for a miracle cure for your ails.
 You would find the experience frustrating and assistance costs would wipe out the advantage I think.
-I do know from some other gringos, and gringo sites, that some medications are not available here, I don't have that experience," wrote one expat living in Cuenca.
+I do know from some other gringos, and gringo sites, that some medications are not available here, I don't have that experience," offered one expat living in Cuenca.

 About the Author